 Cells are rigorously tested to help sort useable cells from non-useable cells.

 A useable cell still has a good amount of life left in them and can be successfully employed for battery reuse, as 2nd life batteries.

 The non-useable cells are sent for material extraction, to extract the maximum amount of rare earth materials from them.
 These critical materials are now ready to be used for manufacturing new lithium-ion batteries.

 The linear model of consumption creates huge quantities of waste.
 Lohum’s circular economy ensures critical materials from used Li-ion batteries are recycled and reused for multiple lifetimes for enhancing the lifespan of finite resources.

-Once cell sorting returns usable cells, they are then analyzed and isolated according to their form factors and chemistries to manufacture 2nd life batteries that are used for stationary energy storage, such as Energy Saving Systems (ESS) for residential or commercial purposes and telecom solutions.
+Once cell sorting returns usable cells, they are then analyzed and isolated according to their form factors and chemistries to manufacture 2nd life lithium ion batteries that are used for stationary energy storage, such as Energy Saving Systems (ESS) for residential or commercial purposes and telecom solutions.

 The advantages of reuse: